 Yogurt and protein powder

 If you have tried some of my other recipes, you know that I like my meals high in protein and low to medium in carbs.
-This isn’t a low-carb recipe but with 34 grams of protein and 26 grams of carbs, it has the perfect macronutrients for a healthy breakfast that will give you enough energy to last until lunch or get you through a hard resistance workout.
+This isn’t a low-carb recipe, but with 34 grams of protein and 26 grams of carbs, it has the perfect macronutrients for a healthy breakfast that will give you enough energy to last until lunch or get you through a hard resistance workout.

-The yogurt not only adds protein, it also gives the pumpkin overnight oats a nice smooth consistency.
+The yogurt not only adds protein, it also gives the Pumpkin Overnight Oats a nice smooth consistency.
 The protein powder I use (Met-Rx) has a great vanilla flavor, which is why I use it in so many of my recipes.

-More high protein breakfast recipes
+More high protein overnight oats

 Join the Newsletter